mathkimchi/singularity/DEVLOG.md

 But I don't want to force singularity to rely on `mach` until I do my own research on it, which I do not have time for.
 So for now, I will give up on embedding Singularity.

+...

+I will undo the mess I created trying to get servo to work.